sunfounder/kepler-kit/README.md

 <a id="update"></a>
 ## Update:
+2024-12-18:
+- Optimize the overall structure of the document.

 2024-09-10:
 - Update Arduino and Micropython project images and code related to DHT11, Keypad, IR receiver, MFRC522.
 - Modify other minor details